 Entry & Exit Requirements

-U.S. and Canadian citizens must have a valid passport to enter Namibia.
-Passports must be valid for at least six months after the date of departure.
-Passports must have 6 or more blank passport pages.
+U.S. citizens must have a valid passport to enter Namibia.
+Passports must be valid for at least six months after your date of entry into Namibia and must have 3 or more blank passport pages.

 If you are not traveling with a U.S. passport, please check with the Embassy of Namibia for the requirements based on your nationality.